Athisaya Thirudan

 Athisaya Thirudan is 1958 Indian Tamil-language film directed by P. Pullayya and written by Thanjai N. Ramaiah Dass.
 The soundtrack was composed by S. Dakshinamurthi and K. Prasad Rao.
 The film stars Gemini Ganesan portraying the titular character, with Savitri, T. S. Balaiah, K. A. Thangavelu, T. P. Muthulakshmi and V. Nagayya in supporting roles.

 Soundtrack

-Music was composed by S. Dakshinamurthi and K. Prasad Rao.
-Lyrics were by Thanjai N. Ramaiah Dass.
+Music was composed by S. Dakshinamurthi and K. Prasad Rao, with lyrics by Thanjai N. Ramaiah Dass.
 The song about Muruga, "Muruga Endrathum Urugaadhaa Manam", became popular.